 - Walls, stages, equipment, trees, and posts must not be used as turning points, finish lines, end zones, or boundaries.
-Establish a clearly delineated boundary line away from the hazards, using visual markers (for example, lines, pylons), to prevent contact/collision. - Consult General Safety Standards for Facilities for the opening and closing of gymnasium divider doors/curtains. - When running takes place off school site for a warm up, conditioning run and/or is an integral part of the activity: - Coaches must do a safety check 'walk through' in order to identify potential problems prior to initial use of route or course. - Coaches must outline to the students the route or course (for example, notice of areas to approach with caution) before the start of the run. - Coaches must determine that students are not crossing busy intersections unless directly supervised.
+Establish a clearly delineated boundary line away from the hazards, using visual markers (for example, lines, pylons), to prevent contact/collision. - When running takes place off school site for a warm up, conditioning run and/or is an integral part of the activity: - Coaches must do a safety check 'walk through' in order to identify potential problems prior to initial use of route or course. - Coaches must outline to the students the route or course (for example, notice of areas to approach with caution) before the start of the run. - Coaches must determine that students are not crossing busy intersections unless directly supervised.